microsoft/pyright/docs/configuration.md

 **strict** [array of paths, optional]: Paths of directories or files that should use “strict” analysis if they are included.
 This is the same as manually adding a “# pyright: strict” comment.
 In strict mode, most type-checking rules are enabled.
 Refer to [this table](https://github.com/microsoft/pyright/blob/main/docs/configuration.md#diagnostic-rule-defaults) for details about which rules are enabled in strict mode.
 Paths may contain wildcard characters ** (a directory or multiple levels of directories), * (a sequence of zero or more characters), or ? (a single character).

+**defineConstant** [map of constants to values (boolean or string), optional]: Set of identifiers that should be assumed to contain a constant value wherever used within this program.
+For example, `{ "DEBUG": true }` indicates that pyright should assume that the identifier `DEBUG` will always be equal to `True`.
+If this identifier is used within a conditional expression (such as `if not DEBUG:`) pyright will use the indicated value to determine whether the guarded block is reachable or not.

 **typeshedPath** [path, optional]: Path to a directory that contains typeshed type stub files.
 Pyright ships with a bundled copy of typeshed type stubs.
 If you want to use a different version of typeshed stubs, you can clone the [typeshed github repo](https://github.com/python/typeshed) to a local directory and reference the location with this path.
 This option is useful if you’re actively contributing updates to typeshed.

 **stubPath** [path, optional]: Path to a directory that contains custom type stubs.
 Each package's type stub file(s) are expected to be in its own subdirectory.
 The default value of this setting is "./typings". (typingsPath is now deprecated)